 Option #4

-Yet another option is to create a website or a blog.
+Yet another option is for you to create something different...maybe a website or a blog.
 This should be extremely creative being that you have the entire internet available for your use.
 You can make a separate page for each of your mathematicians and have them link back to a central page.
 BE CREATIVE!!!
 Embed video/sound clips, power points, pictures, etc. within your website.
-HAVE FUN!

 Due Date